Jakob Poulsen: FC Midtjylland (second stint)

 At the start of the 2015–16 season, Poulsen continued to establish himself in the starting eleven, playing in the midfield position.
 He was involved in the FC Midtjylland's matches in the UEFA Champions League's qualifying round; assisting a goal in both legs against Lincoln Red Imps and APOEL (and also scored his first goal of the season), who they eliminated in the third round.
-Poulsen helped FC Midtjylland qualify for the UEFA Europa League Group Stage after helping the club beat Southampton 2–1 on aggragate.
-It wasn't until on 25 October 2015 when he scored his first goal of the season, in a 2–1 loss against Brøndby.
+Poulsen helped FC Midtjylland qualify for the UEFA Europa League Group Stage after helping the club beat Southampton 2–1 on aggregate.
+On 25 October 2015 he scored his first goal of the season in a 2–1 loss against Brøndby.
 Two weeks later on 8 November 2015, Poulsen scored his second goal of the season, as well as, setting up one of the club's goals, in a 5–1 win against Esbjerg.
-In a continuous absent of Kristian Bach Bak, he captained FC Midtjylland throughout the 2015–16 season.
+In a continuous absence of Kristian Bach Bak, he captained FC Midtjylland throughout the 2015–16 season.
 Poulsen later scored four more goals later in the 2015–16 season, including a brace against FC Copenhagen on 1 May 2016.
 However, the club failed to defend the league title after they ended up finishing third place in the league.
 Despite being absent on three occasions during the 2015–16 season, he went on to make forty–six appearances and scoring seven times in all competitions.

 Ahead of the 2016–17 season, Poulsen was appointed as FC Midtjylland's captain permanently following the retirement of Kristian Bach Bak.
 He helped the club make a good start in the UEFA Europa League Qualifying Round Matches against FK Sūduva and FC Vaduz.
 However in the second leg against Vaduz, Poulsen was sent–off in the 45th minute after a collision with an opponent, in a 2–2 draw, resulting in FC Midtylland going through.
 As a result, he served a two match suspension in the UEFA Europa League.
 Poulsen made a good start in the first five league matches when he contributed a brace assists against Silkeborg on 31 July 2016 and scored four times, including a brace against Brøndby.
 Throughout the 2016–17 season, he continued remain involved in the first team and helped the club maintain their top position in the league.
 Poulsen later scored three more goals later in the season, coming against Esbjerg fB, Lyngby and Brøndby.
 He later helped FC Midtylland beat Randers 3–0 on 1 June 2017 to help the club qualify for UEFA Europa League next season.
 At the end of the 2016–17 season, Poulsen went on to make forty–five appearances and scoring seven times in all competitions.